ben-manes/gradle-versions-plugin/README.md

 The report file's name, without an extension.
 Each formatter supplies its own, so `report` becomes `report.txt`, `report.json`, `report.xml` or `report.html`.
-Naming more than one formatter writes one file per format, all sharing this name.
+Naming more than one file format writes one file per format, all sharing this name.

 ##### Report format